-How to start a Thanksgiving cactus in water?
-It’s easy and effective for propagating this popular plant.
-Water propagation is perfect for beginners or those experimenting with different methods.
-In this article, I’ll share my tips and tricks for successfully starting a Thanksgiving cactus in water.
+How do you start a Thanksgiving cactus in water?
+This simple and effective method is a great way to propagate this well-loved plant.
+Water propagation works especially well for beginners or anyone curious about trying different techniques.
+In this article, I’ll walk you through my favorite tips and tricks for successfully starting a Thanksgiving cactus in water.

 Before we get started, it’s important to note that not all cacti can be propagated in water.
 However, Thanksgiving cacti (Schlumbergera truncata) are one of the few varieties that can be propagated this way.
 Water propagation is also a great way to save a plant that has become too tall or leggy, as it encourages new growth from the base of the plant.
 In the next section, I will explain how to select the right cutting for water propagation.